How to Install Kali Linux 2024 on VMware Workstation 17 Pro

 Step 5

-When you check the Shared Folder between the host and the VM, check that you can access the contents of the folder from both systems.
+We need to check the Shared Folder between the host and the VM.
+Check that you can see the contents of the folder from both systems.
 Additionally, you can access the shared folder from /mnt/hgfs/FolderName.

 Checking the Shared Folder